Bulk Update Operations for Workflows

 Removing Items from STEP Workflow

-Should a user want to remove all objects from one state in a workflow, they can do so using bulk updates if they have the ability to search the STEP workflow tab, and they have the 'Perform Bulk Update' privilege.
+A bulk update can be used to remove all objects from one state in a workflow if the user has the ability to search the STEP workflow tab, and have the 'Perform Bulk Update' privilege.

-For complete directions on how to use bulk updates to remove items from STEP Workflows, refer to the Remove Objects From Workflows topic in the Workflows documentation here.
+For complete directions on how to use bulk updates to remove items from STEP Workflows, refer to the Remove Objects from Workflows topic in the Workflows documentation.

 Trigger STEP Workflow Event